WCoetser/Trl.PegParser/Readme.md

 # Licence

-Trs.PegParser is released under the MIT open source licence.
+Trl.PegParser is released under the MIT open source licence.
 See LICENCE.txt in this repository for the full text.